Training On Pathways For Industrial Decarbonization In Belt And Road Countries From June 8 - UrduPoint

 Training On "Pathways For Industrial Decarbonization In Belt And Road Countries" From June 8

-ISLAMABAD, (UrduPoint / Pakistan Point News - 29th May, 2022 ) :The joint training center of Beijing Technology and business University (BTBU) and ECO Science Foundation (ECOSF) has planned to host its 5th training program titled "Pathways for Industrial Decarbonization for the Belt and Road Countries" from 8 to 9 June.
+ISLAMABAD, Jun 2 (UrduPoint / Pakistan Point News - 2nd Jun, 2022 ) :The Beijing Technology and business University (BTBU) and ECO Science Foundation (ECOSF) Joint Training Center has planned to host its 5th training program titled "Pathways for Industrial Decarbonization for the Belt and Road Countries" from 8 to 9 June.

-The BTBU is a public comprehensive university in Beijing, China while the ECOSF is a specialized agency for the promotion of Science and Technology leading to economic development of Economic Cooperation Organization (ECO) member states.
+The BTBU is a public comprehensive university in Beijing, China while the ECOSF is a specialized agency of the ECO for promotion of Science and Technology leading to economic development.

 The training is being arranged in an attempt to bring China's extensive expertise and best practices in low carbon development to other Belt and Road (B&R) countries.